Haivision/srt-rfc/draft-sharabayko-mops-srt.md

 PP (2 bits):
 : Packet Position.
 This field indicates the position of data packet in the message.
-  The value "10b" means the first packet of the message, "00b" - a packet in the middle, "01b" is the last packet.
+  The value "10b" means the first packet of the message.
+"00b" indicates a packet in the middle, "01b" is the last packet.
 If a single data packet forms the whole message, the value is "11b".

 O (1 bit):
 : Order Flag.
 Indicates whether the message should be delivered by the receiver in order (1) or not (0).
-  Note.
-In file transfer mode this a message with O=0 that is sent later (but reassembled before an earlier message which may be incomplete due to packet loss) is allowed to be delivered immediately, without waiting for the earlier message to be completed.
-  In Live Transmission Mode the only valid value is "1".
+This field is used to determine behaviour of data transmission mode.
+See in {{data-transmission-mode}}.

 KK (2 bits):
 : Encryption Flag.
 The flag bits indicate whether or not data is encrypted.
-  The value "00b" means data is not encrypted, "01b" - data is encrypted with even key, "11b" - data is encrypted with odd key.
+  The value "00b" means data is not encrypted, "01b" indicates that data is encrypted with even key, and "11b" is used for odd key encryption.

 R (1 bit):
 : Retransmitted Packet Flag.
 This flag is clear when a packet is transmitted the very first time.